Where is Mark Robins now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Unfortunately Robins second season at the club wasn’t as successful and he was sacked in January 2016 with the club lying in 16th place after only winning two out of eight games.
+Unfortunately Robins second season at the club wasn’t quite as successful and he was sacked in January 2016 with the club lying in 16th place after only winning two out of eight games.

 This was his second spell as manager of the Midlands club having previously managed them between 2012 and 2013.